At the Assembly

 Early Career Scientists’ Corner at the Opening Reception

 A gathering point for early career scientists provides the opportunity to meet like-minded fellows, especially if it is your first time at the General Assembly or you are coming alone.

 General Assembly Mentoring Programme

 EGU is offering a mentoring programme for novice conference attendees, students, and early career scientists at its annual General Assembly.
 The programme aims to facilitate new connections that may lead to long-term professional relationships within the Earth, planetary and space science communities.
 We anticipate the programme to be a rewarding experience for both mentees and mentors, so do consider signing up.

 Early Career Scientists’ Forum

 The EGU is a bottom-up organisation and so early career scientists' opinions on how we can improve the EGU and the General Assembly further are important.
-At the Forum, on Wednesday from 12:15 in Room L2, you can learn about the changes implemented since the last General Assembly, how to get involved with the EGU and have the opportunity to provide feedback.
+At the Forum, on Thursday from 12:15 in Room N2, you can learn about the changes implemented since the last General Assembly, how to get involved with the EGU and have the opportunity to provide feedback.

 Early Career Scientists’ Lounge

 On the Red Level of the conference centre you can find a place to take a break, grab a free coffee or soft drink and gather your thoughts away from the buzz of the Assembly.
 The lounge is also a great place to catch up with colleagues you haven’t seen in a while and perhaps strike up a new collaboration.
 For the first-time this year, there will be a series of pop-up style events held at the lounge too.
 Check out the notice boards to find out all the details.
 On the notice boards you can also find information about cultural activities on offer in Vienna.
 There is also the opportunity to provide feedback via suggestion boards.